Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra.md

 The dimension of a vector space is equal to the number of its basis vectors.

 ### Rank
-The number of linearly independent columns of a matrix equals the number of linearly independent rows and is called the rank of A and is denoted by rk().
+`The number of dimensions of a vector after transformation.` The number of linearly independent columns of a matrix equals the number of linearly independent rows and is called the rank of A and is denoted by rk().
 It is the number of non-zero rows in echlon form.
 The rank of a matrix is a fundamental concept in linear algebra and is a measure of the "dimensionality" of the column space of the matrix.
 In simple terms, the rank is the maximum number of linearly independent columns (or rows) in a matrix.
 It provides information about the "effective" dimension of the column space or row space.
 In other words, it quantifies how much "room" is occupied by the linearly independent vectors within the entire space.